-Exercise is one of the most common triggers for students with asthma — up to 80% of people with asthma have symptoms when they exercise.
-But up to 20% of people who don't have asthma do have exercise-induced asthma (EIA).
+Exercise is one of the most common triggers for kids and teens with asthma.
+But some people who don't have asthma have what's called exercise-induced asthma (EIA).

-Students with EIA may show symptoms 5 to 10 minutes into exercise.
-Symptoms usually peak 5 to 10 minutes after they stop exercising and usually resolve within 1 hour.
-EIA symptoms include:
+Symptoms may happen within 5 to 10 minutes of exercising, and peak 5 to 10 minutes after exercising stops.
+Symptoms usually go away within 1 hour.